kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // ServiceAccounts specifies a list of Kubernetes Service Accounts that are
     // matched by this rule.
 A request originating from a pod associated with
-    // one of these service accounts will match the rule.
+    // one of these Serviceaccounts will match the rule.
     //
     // Values must be in one of the following formats:
-    //   - "<namespace>/<serviceaccount-name>": A specific service account in a namespace.
+    //   - "<namespace>/<serviceaccount-name>": A specific Serviceaccount in a namespace.
-    //   - "<namespace>/*": All service accounts in the given namespace.
+    //   - "<namespace>/*": All Serviceaccounts in the given namespace.
-    //   - "<serviceaccount-name>": A service account in the same namespace as the policy.
+    //   - "<serviceaccount-name>": a Serviceaccount in the same namespace as the policy.
     //
-    // Use of "*" alone (i.e., all service accounts in all namespaces) is not allowed.
+    // Use of "*" alone (i.e., all Serviceaccounts in all namespaces) is not allowed.
-    // To select all service accounts in the current namespace, use "<namespace>/*" explicitly.
+    // To select all Serviceaccounts in the current namespace, use "<namespace>/*" explicitly.
     //
     // Example:
-    //   - "default/bookstore" → Matches service account "bookstore" in namespace "default"
+    //   - "default/bookstore" → Matches Serviceaccount "bookstore" in namespace "default"
-    //   - "payments/*" → Matches any service account in namespace "payments"
+    //   - "payments/*" → Matches any Serviceaccount in namespace "payments"
-    //   - "frontend" → Matches "frontend" service account in the same namespace as the policy
+    //   - "frontend" → Matches "frontend" Serviceaccount in the same namespace as the policy
     //
     // The ServiceAccounts listed here are expected to exist within the same
     // trust domain as the targeted workload, which in many environments means